669808/SemesterOppgave_DAT160/README.md

 - [Usage](#usage)

 ## Introduction
 This project is the semester project of group 30 in the DAT160 course.
+Due to time constraints, the project is unfortunatly not complete.

 ## Installation
 1. Clone the repository: